 To everyone not on the East Coast, Connecticut might as well not exist.
 I’m born and raised in CT, but I don’t take offense to that.
-I’ll be the first to crack a joke about how boring it is around here, but I’ll admit, there are plenty of ways to make your own fun, especially during the summer.
+I’ll be the first to crack a joke about how boring it is around here, but I’ll admit, there are plenty of ways to make your own fun, especially during the Summer in Connecticut.
 Whether you’re a foodie, history buff, shopper, or simply love the outdoors, there is something for you across this little state.

 Here is your guide to a weekend trip in Connecticut, social distancing style.